Sports and Music: Both Good for Kids

 Music and sports: a complete education

 Your child needs more than the basics to be successful.
-A full and productive life also requires social skills, discipline, cooperation, and creative thinking — all learned from the training that sports and music programs provide.
+A full and productive life also requires social skills, discipline, cooperation, and creative thinking.
+These are all learned from the training that sports and music programs offer.

-And there is one more benefit of sports and music.
-They can really be fun, not just for your child, but for the whole family.
+And there is 1 more benefit of sports and music.
+They can really be fun, not just for your child, but also for the whole family.